VISITOR PROTOCOLS FOR COVID-19 AT

 - under the age of 16.

-- Limit of 1 visit (of maximum 2 visitors) per resident per day.
+- Limit of 2 visitors (together or separately) per resident per day.

 - A brief health screen of all individuals entering the home.